h2oai/h2o-3/h2o-docs/src/product/automl.rst

 Appendix: Grid Search Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 AutoML performs hyperparameter search over a variety of H2O algorithms in order to deliver the best model.
 In AutoML, the following hyperparameters are supported by grid search.
+Random Forest and Extremely Randomized Trees are not grid searched (in the current version of AutoML), so they are not included in the list below.

 **GBM Hyperparameters**